exercism/elixir/exercises/practice/leap/.approaches/introduction.md

 def leap_year?(_), do: false
 ```

-In the [functions with guards approach][guards-approach] we discuss why in this approach the `Integer.mod/2` function will not work.
+In the [multiple clause functions approach][functions-approach] we discuss why in this approach the `Integer.mod/2` function will not work.

 ## Approach: using cond